Fake Cancer Drug Found in the U.S

 Also in 2010, the FDA warned consumers that a product sold as "Generic Tamiflu," an influenza treatment, was actually a counterfeit containing a penicillin-like antibiotic, rather than flu-fighting antiviral drugs.
 And a Belgian man pleaded guilty in a U.S. court last year to selling $1.4 million worth of fake or misbranded drugs, including potentially phony Viagra and Lipitor, both Pfizer drugs, over the Internet.

 U.S. customs agents and regulators are spot-checking drug imports with increasingly sophisticated laboratory equipment, but the growing volume of shipments has made it "increasingly difficult for us to regulate our own supply chain," said Tom Woods, of Woods International LLC, a consulting firm that advises on avoiding drug counterfeiting

 Browse by category

-- Deva Holding (Turkey) have recently added their available dossiers to the website.
-Check them out now!
+- Chanelle Medical have added their available dossiers.
+Check them out here!